-- reverse (Callable) A function that takes a model instance and returns the canonical URL for that resource. - sender_field (str) Field used as a sender for events, e.g. "account.user", will use instance.account.user. - \$field\$op (Any) Optional filter arguments to filter the model instances to dispatch for.
+- signal_dispatcher (~thorn.django.signals.signal_dispatcher) Custom signal_dispatcher used to connect this event to a model signal. - \$field\$op (Any) Optional filter arguments to filter the model instances to dispatch for.
 These keyword arguments can be defined just like the arguments to a Django query set, the only difference being that you have to specify an operator for every field: this means last_name="jerry" does not work, and you have to use last_name__eq="jerry" instead.